JobNmadu/Dyn4cast/README.md

 19. `relative_likert` converts likert scores to vector of index for adaptive capacity

-## Things the package can do

-The package is capable of

-- computing, estimating, predicting and forecasting of the following models.

-  - Spline without knots

-  - Spline with knots

-  - Smooth Spline

-  - ARIMA

-  - Quadratic

-  - Ensembled with equal weight

-  - Ensembled based on weight

-  - Ensembled based on summed weight

-  - Ensembled based on weight of fit

-- Unconstrained forecasts

-- Constrained forecast

-- Machine Learning Metrics

-- Mallow’s CP

-- Per cent sign

-  - Rate

-  - percent

-- Scaled logit for constrained forecast

-- Inverse scaled logit for constrained forecast

-- Linear regression and functional forms which consists of

-  - Linear model

-  - Linear model with interactions

-  - Semilog model

-  - Growth model

-  - Double Log model

-  - Mixed-power model

-  - Translog model

-  - Quadratic model

-  - Cubic model

-  - Inverse of y model

-  - Inverse of x model

-  - Inverse of y & x model

-  - Square root model

-  - Cubic root model

-  - formatted Model Table

-  - Prediction plots

-  - Fitted plots

-  - Naive effects plots

-  - Summary of numeric variables

-  - Summary of character variables

-- Convert a continuous vector to a data frame

-- Convert a raw data frame to a uniform data frame

-- Plot of correlation matrix

-- Plot of the order of significance of estimates coefficients

-- Rank Likert-type data using Garrett ranking technique

-- Determine and retrieve the latent factors in Likert-type variables

-- *Treatment model* which is for propensity matching and treatment effects.
-It has the capacity to provide:

-  - Estimated treatment effects model

-  - Data frame of the estimated various treatment effects

-  - Vector of estimated propensity scores from the model

-  - Vector of fitted values from the model

-  - Residuals of the estimated model

-  - Plot of the propensity scores from the model faceted into Treated and control populations

-  - Plot of the average treatment effect for the **entire** population

-  - Plot of the average treatment effect for the **treated** population

-  - Plot of the average treatment effect for the **controlled** population

-  - Plot of the average Treatment effect for the **evenly** population

-  - Plot of the average Treatment effect for the **overlap** population

-  - Estimated weights for each of the treatment effects

-- *mdpi* computes MDPI on various dimensions to give:

-  - Deprivation scores

-  - Incidence of poverty

-  - Adjusted incidence of poverty

-  - Contribution in % of each of the dimensions to MDPI

-  - Multidimensional poverty index (MDPI)

-  - Average deprivation among the deprived

-- *plot_mdpi* produces the plots of all the indices

-- *gender* converts age and sex to gender

-- *index_construction* converts indicators of exposure or sensitivity to vector of index

-- *relative_likert* converts likert scores to vector of index for adaptive capacity

 ## Citation

 The citation information for this package can be obtained easily when